 Many travellers make the mistake of assuming that Portugal is warm and dry all year round.
 It's not.
 Winters can get cold and wet, even on the sun-kissed shores of the Algarve.
 Most of Portugal's rain falls between November to March, with December being the wettest month, and it's not unusual to see snow in the north, especially in the Serra da Estrela mountains.

 - Tops.
 Packing a mixture of sweaters and lighter tops will help you build a basic winter wardrobe of mix-and-match combinations.
+Other warm clothes include thin thermals that can make your life easier.

 - Bottoms.
 Versatile and warm, skinny black jeans will pair well with almost anything in your winter wardrobe.
 But, if you're tired of relying on jeans and jumper combo, mix it up with a long maxi skirt paired with an oversized knit or blouse.